abhishekdutta/youtube_tag_predictor_sentiment_analysis/README.md

 # youtube-data-trends-predictor

-We are using YouTube videos to analyze interesting trends and predict associated with each video and it's sentiment analysis
+We are using YouTube videos to analyze interesting trends and predict tags associated with each video and perform sentiment analysis on those videos.

 ---------------------------------------------------------